AutoResearch/autora/docs/contribute/experimentalist-module.md

 ![Experimentalist Module](../img/experimentalist.png)

 Experimentalists can be implemented as *poolers* or as *samplers*.
-- **Poolers** return a pool of candidate experimental conditions.
-The pool can then passed to a sampler, which selects a subset of conditions from the pool to be used in the next experiment.
+- **Poolers** return a pool of candidate experimental conditions, which can be passed to a sampler that selects a subset of conditions from the pool to be used in the next experiment.
 - **Samplers** directly return a subset of experimental conditions from a pool of candidate experimental conditions.